 - 58% of consumers say that engaging video content has a positive impact on their shopping.

 Drag and drop editable templates in place for instant updates.
 Import your own content.
 Schedule your seasonal specials to play and leave the worry of managing everything behind.
 In a nutshell, promote and up-sell your services, entertain and educate your customers, replace standard TV show options with your personally selected content.
-By switching to Digital Signage you reduce perceived wait times.
+By upping your sensory marketing strategy with Digital Signage, you reduce perceived wait times.
 And perception is everything!

 Sound/Music (on-hold & in-store)